rhiot/gitbook/gateway/camel_components/camel_kura_gpio_component.md

 # Camel Kura GPIO component

 Camel Kura GPIO component can be used to manage GPIO feature into Kura Platform.
-When it runs into RaspberryPi, this component uses [Device I/O](http://openjdk.java.net/projects/dio/)
+When it runs into RaspberryPi, this component uses [Device I/O](http://openjdk.java.net/projects/dio/) lib.

 ## Maven dependency